Load testing using the production environment

 An error occurred when I applied load in the development environment.

-The system in question isI use JavaTo investigate the error, we took a thread dump to find out where the processing was clogged, and fixed the suspicious part.
+The system in question isIt uses JavaTo investigate the error, we took a thread dump to investigate where the processing was clogged and fixed the suspicious part.。

-SystemProblem after fixThe load test was carried out again to check for any defects.
+SystemProblem after fixThe load test was carried out again to check for any issues.

 After the fix, the error no longer occurred, but the RPS no longer increased beyond a certain load.

-When we investigated the cause, we found that a system in a different environment with which the system in question was communicating was causing a bottleneck, resulting in the system not being under sufficient load.
+When we investigated the cause, we found that a system in a different environment that the system in question was communicating with was causing a bottleneck, resulting in insufficient load being placed on the system.

-After completing load testing in the development environment
+After completing the load test in the development environment

-There are multiple systems in different environments, and even if resources are increased, expansion costs and costs for the additional resources are incurred.
+There are multiple systems in different environments, not just one, and even if resources are increased, expansion costs and costs for the additional resources will be incurred.

-Furthermore, adding multiple separate environments will take a considerable amount of time.
+Furthermore, if you add multiple separate environments, it will take a considerable amount of time.

-The part that was causing the error had been fixed through testing in the development environment, and it was assumed that the requests would actually be processed; however, if the project were to receive an equivalent load and return an error, it would cause inconvenience to the project that would need to switch over, so we needed to check whether the requests could actually be processed.
+The part that was causing the error was fixed through testing in the development environment, and it was assumed that the request could actually be handled, but since it would cause inconvenience to the project that would need to switch over by returning an error when it was actually subjected to the same load, it was necessary to confirm that the request could actually be handled.

-As mentioned above, it was difficult to apply sufficient load to the development environment, so we decided to test the production environment outside of peak hours and actually apply load to the production environment.
+As mentioned above, it was difficult to apply sufficient load to the development environment, so we decided to test the production environment outside of peak hours by actually applying load to the production environment.

 Preparation for the actual exam

-Of course, when using a production environment, it is unacceptable that the service would go down due to excessive load.
+Of course, when using a production environment, the service must not go down due to excessive load.

-So, in order to get a more accurate understanding of the status of our services, we reviewed the metrics we normally collect, created dashboards that we felt were necessary, and output detailed logs.
+So, to get a more accurate understanding of the status of the service, we reviewed the metrics we normally collect, created dashboards that we felt were necessary, and output detailed logs.

-This makes it easier to grasp the status of the service more quickly and concisely than ever before.
+This makes it easier to understand the status of the service more quickly and concisely than before.

 Let's load test

-The number of requests when the initial error occurred was known from the logs and metrics that we normally collect.
-Based on that, we estimated the maximum number of requests that would ultimately be received, and then decided on the amount of requests to apply as a load, taking into consideration a little more.
+The number of requests when the error that initially triggered the problem was already known from the logs and metrics we normally collect.
+Based on that, we estimated the maximum number of requests that would ultimately be received, and then decided on the amount of requests to apply to the load, taking into consideration a little more.

-Now that we are ready, we will carry out the actual load test.
+Now that we're ready, we'll begin the actual load test.

-The team gets together and applies load from the load test environment they created during off-peak hours.
+The team meets and applies load from the load test environment they created during off-peak hours.

-When we actually applied load, we found that the resources of the backend service for the relevant function were running out.
+When we actually applied load, we found that the resources of the service in the backend of the function in question were running low.

-We increased the relevant resources (because the service in question is an old service that runs on a VM and does not have features such as auto-scaling) and applied load again, and were able to confirm that the error rate did not increase and the requests were returned normally, even when the expected number of requests was received.
+We increased the resources in question (because the underlying service in question is an old service that runs on VMs and does not have features such as auto-scaling) and applied load again, and were able to confirm that even when the expected number of requests came in, the error rate did not increase and requests were returned normally.

 Review after the actual load test

-The need to conduct load testing this time arose because the capacity of each system was not yet understood.
+The need to conduct load testing this time arose because the capacity of each system was not yet known.

-The main reason for this was that there was no documentation on how many requests could be handled if given a certain amount of resources.
-(Although there may be fewer opportunities to worry about this these days, as we use auto-scaling systems, etc.)
+The main reason for this was that there was no documentation on how many requests could be handled with the given amount of resources, and so it was not possible to grasp this.
+(Although these days, with the use of auto-scaling systems, there may be fewer opportunities to worry about this.)

-Taking this into consideration, we first conducted load testing in a development environment to verify how many requests the target service could handle in one pod, and whether the number of requests that could be handled would scale when the service was scaled.
-We also worked to document the results.
+Taking this into consideration, we first conducted load testing in a development environment to verify how many requests the target service could handle in one pod, and whether the number of requests it could handle would scale when it was scaled, and we also worked to leave documentation behind.

 Conclusion

-This time, we looked back on how we thought about and carried out load testing given the limited time and resources available.
+This time, we looked back on how we thought about and carried out load testing despite limited time and resources.

-Due to the following factors, we were unable to grasp how much load the system could withstand.
+Due to the following factors, we were unable to determine how much load the system could withstand.

-• I kept it in the document but it was lost due to the transition of the document tool used.
+- I kept it in the documentation but it was lost due to the migration of the documentation tool used.

-As a result of this project, we were able to create a document that clearly states how much performance the system can achieve with how many resources it needs by correcting bottlenecks through load testing.
+As a result of this project, we created a document that clearly states how much performance the system can achieve with how many resources it needs after correcting bottlenecks through load testing.

-At the moment, we are storing documents in a common document repository that is shared by all team members, but there are still issues with documents not being carried over when teams change, or being lost when the documentation tool we use is changed.
+At the moment, we have left the documents in a common document repository that is shared by all team members, but there are still issues such as documents not being carried over when teams change, or documents being lost when the documentation tool used is changed.

 It seems we need to continue thinking about this issue going forward.